The Office of the Chancellor, Systemwide HR, is the official distributor of the CSU salary schedule.

 This chart was updated July 2022, is to be used as a reference, and does not replace the CSU Salary Schedule.
 The new salary table will be updated as soon as it is available.

 Academic employees are paid monthly.
 Academic year employees receive twelve monthly paychecks.
 Advances on unearned salary are not permitted.
 The Payroll webpage includes a list of monthly payment dates and information for those interested in having their paychecks electronically deposited directly in their bank, savings and loan, or credit union.

 NEW FACULTY WHO BEGIN IN AUGUST WILL RECEIVE THEIR FIRST PAYCHECK IN THE FIRST PAYROLL DATE IN OCTOBER.
 LIKEWISE, HEALTH BENEFITS BEGIN IN OCTOBER FOR NEW FACULTY WHO BEGIN IN AUGUST.

-The following salary adjustments may apply if negotiated through collective bargaining in any given year (please see Article 31 of the CBA):
+The following salary adjustments may apply if negotiated through collective bargaining in any given year (please see ):

 General Salary Increase (GSI)